 District Attorney Investigator II

-This examination is being given to fill vacancies in the District Attorney's Office and to establish an eligible list which may be used to fill future vacancies.
+This examination is being given to fill one current part-time opportunity in the District Attorney's Office and to establish an eligible referral pool which may be used to fill future part-time opportunities.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.

 Experience: One year of experience equivalent to a District Attorney Investigator I in

 Experience: Five years of experience as a peace officer in a public law enforcement agency including two years performing felony investigations in an investigative unit.

 Substitution: Completion of 60 semester units in police science, criminology, sociology, psychology, or closely related curriculum may be substituted for the required general law enforcement experience on a year-for-year basis to a maximum of two years.